risepay/Risepay-PHP/readme.md

 }
 ```

-To see complete list of an extra RisePay API variables, take a look at their <a href='https://gateway1.risepay.com/vt/nethelp/Documents/processcreditcard.htm'>documentation</a>.
+To see complete list of an extra RisePay API variables, review our <a href='https://gateway1.risepay.com/vt/nethelp/Documents/processcreditcard.htm'>documentation</a>.
+You can request developer credentials from our <a href='http://sales.risepay.com/rise-dev-access.html'>Dev Portal</a>; if you would like to certify your application, then submit a <a href='http://sales.risepay.com/rise-cert-lab-access.html'>Cert Lab request</a>.